-In this course which covers the period from 1789 - 1919, students will be encouraged to look at and analyze various issues from the political, social, economic and diplomatic spheres in International and Maltese History between 1789 and 1919.
+In this course which covers the period from 1789-1919, students will be encouraged to look at and analyse various issues from the political, social, economic and diplomatic spheres in International and Maltese History between 1789 and 1919.
 The aim is to understand the most important concepts which were held during this time and the disagreements which they produced.
-At the end of the course students will sit for a three hour paper.
+The Matsec examination consists of a one 3-hour paper.